pspacek/python-ldap/Doc/ldap.rst

    with the entry.
 The keys of *attrs* are strings, and the associated values are lists of strings.

-   The DN in *dn* is extracted using the underlying :cfunc:`ldap_get_dn()` function, which may raise an exception if the DN is malformed.
+   The DN in *dn* is automatically extracted using the underlying libldap function :cfunc:`ldap_get_dn()`, which may raise an exception if the DN is malformed.

    If *attrsonly* is non-zero, the values of *attrs* will be meaningless (they are not transmitted in the result).